Environmental Technology Lab

 Description

 Restoring degraded peat soils is an attractive, but largely untested climate change mitigation approach.
 Drained peat soils used for agriculture or for peat extraction are often large greenhouse gas sources.
 Restoring subsided peat soils to managed, impounded wetlands can turn these sources into carbon sinks.
 However, at present, the amount of scientific information available to guide such restoration decisions and assess the impact of these actions is still sparse and restoration outcome can be low carbon uptake and high methane emissions.
 Therefore, the overarching objective of this study is to provide an experimental and theoretical understanding how to restore wetlands with minimized methane emissions and maximized carbon uptake.
 The current study focuses on the spatial heterogeneity of methane and nitrous oxide emission from restored wetlands using micrometeorological and field-based techniques.
+The research will be carried out in three restored wetland ecosystems in Estonia but with strong collaboration with international partners.

-The candidate will be based in Tartu, Estonia, and supervised by Dr. Kuno Kasak at the University of Tartu.
+The candidate will be based in Tartu, Estonia, and supervised by Prof. Kuno Kasak at the University of Tartu.
 The responsibilities include scientific research, mentoring graduate and undergraduate students, and manuscript preparation.
-The postdoctoral researcher will assist with the maintenance of two eddy covariance flux tower sites, processing eddy covariance data from research sites, conducting original research using data collected from the towers, and publishing peer-reviewed manuscripts.
+The postdoctoral researcher will assist with the maintenance of three eddy covariance flux tower sites, processing eddy covariance data from research sites, conducting original research using data collected from the towers, and publishing peer-reviewed manuscripts.

 Requirements